valeri-sarantchouk/module-federation/README.md

     npm run start:button
     npm run start:nav

-Being able to manage remote apps independenly allow to put them in their own source repositories and assign different teams to maintain them.
+Remote apps can be further separatd into their own code repositories and assigned different teams to maintain them.